sandipan-data-scientist/MediStream---Agentic-Medical-Document-Processing-System/README.md

 and produces a clean, standards-compliant XML file and a formatted Excel workbook.
 All of this happens in seconds, without a human typing anything.

-The system is built as a pipeline of intelligent steps, each handled by a specialized AI-powered component.
-Think of it like an assembly line where each station has one job, does it well, and hands the result to the next station.

 ## Who Is This For?

-This system is intended for clinical research organizations, pharmacovigilance teams, hospital data departments, and clinical trial coordinators who deal with unstructured medical documents and need to produce structured, coded outputs in standardized formats.
+This system is intended for clinical research organizations, pharmacovigilance teams, hospital data departments, Insurance processing units and clinical trial coordinators who deal with unstructured medical documents and need to produce structured, coded outputs in standardized formats.

 You do not need to be a programmer to use MediStream once it is running.
 You only need a web browser and a document to upload.